lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 ### `ffi-lib` ###

-The [`ffi-lib`][racket:ffilib] function creates a Racket value through which programmers can access functions in a given C library.
+The [`ffi-lib`][racket:ffilib] function creates a Racket value through which programmers can access functions in the specified C library.
 For example, the following code evaluates to a Racket value for the OpenSSL `libcrypto` library: